cybertraining-dsc/cybertraining-dsc.github.io-v1/content/en/report/checklist.md

 However, it is **not** required to use a huge dataset for this class.

+The class has also the ability to do projects related to cloud infrastructure.
+In that case, please contact Gregor directly to assess if you have enough qualifications and can succeed in the project.

 ## Project Directory

 The following is the best structure for your project

-* project/project.md # your project report
+* `project/project.md` # your project report
-* project/project.bib # your project bib file if you use jabref
+* `project/project.bib` # your project bib file if you use jabref
-* project/plan.md # for final submission move your Plan section here
+* `project/plan.md` # for final submission move your Plan section here
-* project/images # place all images in this directory
+* `project/images` # place all images in this directory
-* project/code/
+* `project/code/`

-  move your python code or notebooks here.
+   Move your python code or notebooks here.

-* project/data
+* `project/data`

-  your project must not have (large) data in GitHub, instead you must have a program that downloads the data. best is to add project/data to your .gitignore file See more information on the data section.
+  Your project must not have (large) data in GitHub, instead you must have a program that downloads the data.  best is to add project/data to your .gitignore file See more information on the data section.

 Make sure you create in your paper citations and references to your own code and GitHub directory.